-Depart the Corrymeela Centre at 1.30pm, arriving at Belfast International Airport at 2.45pm.
+Depart the Corrymeela Centre at 1.00pm, arriving at Belfast International Airport at 2.15pm.

-Depart Belfast International Airport at 3.00pm, arriving at Belfast City Airport at 3.40pm.
+Depart Belfast International Airport at 2.20pm, arriving at Belfast City Airport at 3.00pm.

 This facility can be booked and paid for via the online Booking Form.
 Exact arrival and departure times may alter based on the needs of delegates and these will be communicated as necessary.
+The finalised times will be confirmed with delegates one week prior to the School.